-- DEA conducted 336 outreach events in Q3 achieving 29 percent of its target for the quarterly quarter. - To date, DEA has conducted 1,681 training, outreach, and public education events, and achieved 45 percent of the annual target. - This intervention effort necessitates many interactive, publically based activities (meetings, presentations, trainings, etc.).
+- DEA conducted 548 outreach events in the fourth quarter achieving 58 percent of its target for the quarterly quarter. - In FY 2020, DEA has conducted a total of 2,228 training, outreach, and public education events, and achieved 60 percent of the annual target. - This intervention effort necessitates many interactive, publically based activities (meetings, presentations, trainings, etc.).
 Due to the COVID-19 pandemic, and in accordance with state and local social distancing guidelines, several outreach events have been postponed or cancelled.
 While some events are capable of being administered virtually, especially those conducted at Headquarters, not all events can be done in this manner at this time.
 In particular, many of the DEA's outreach efforts are done through partnerships between the field offices and local or state entities.
 Due to state and local COVID-19 guidelines, the majority of these engagements have been cancelled.
-Both second and third quarter performance for this metric has been directly affected.
+Second, third and fourth quarter performance for this metric has been directly affected.